aqaPayam/NakhBot/docs/domain/01-glossary.md

 System for configurable UI text.

+MVP uses English UI text.

-MVP uses English, but future Persian and other languages should be supported.
+Persian and other UI languages should be supported later by adding localization records.

+Localization is used for user-facing bot text, not for profile spoken-language selection.

 ### UI Text Key